 Total Tuition Fees: Eur 13,400 Yr 1: Eur 6,700 - Yr 2: Eur 6,700 - Yr 3: NIL

-The M.Sc.
-IPD is aimed at engineers or scientists, who have recently graduated or who have already achieved experience in industry.
-This course is intended to fortify skills and to maximize performance and success in the industry by integrating all the aspects of product development including product function and design, product materials and manufacturing, product use and environmental impact, product marketing and costing, entrepreneurship and business management.
+If you are a prospective engineer or scientist who has recently graduated or have already achieved experience in industry, then the M.Sc.
+IPD is the ideal course for you.
+The course is intended to fortify your skills and to maximise performance and success in the industry by integrating all the aspects of product development including product function and design, product materials and manufacturing, product use and environmental impact, product marketing and costing, entrepreneurship and business management.

-Since graduates of the M.Sc.
-IPD programme will gain knowledge on different facets of product development, they will be in a better position to advance in their professional career, in particular in managerial positions in industry requiring high level of multidisciplinary technical expertise.
+As a graduate of the M.Sc.
+IPD programme, you will have gained knowledge on different facets of product development, and you will be in a better position to advance in your professional career, in particular in managerial positions in industry requiring high level of multidisciplinary technical expertise.
 Furthermore, the M.Sc.
-IPD course will open up new opportunities for graduates to pursue their specialization in product development at doctoral level.
+IPD course will open up new opportunities for you to specialise in product development at doctoral level.

 Click here to access the Programme of Study applicable from 2021/2.